Aqualinc/WaterWheel/README.md

 plotrix
 circlize

-From within R, open the app.R file and set the working directory is set to the directory path of app.R.
+From within R, open the app.R file and ensure the working directory is set to the directory path of app.R.
 This can be done using setwd("x") where x is the directory filepath.

 From within R, "Source" app. by calling: